#Enable Intel integrated GPUs on Linux systems

 Several misconfigurations may stop a Linux machine from having access to its integrated Intel GPU devices.
 Let’s check the most common problems and how to fix them.

-Cross Origin Resource Sharing (a.k.a.
+Cross-Origin Resource Sharing (a.k.a.
 CORS) is a powerful, and yet misunderstood, web standard for protecting web APIs from abuse.
-If you’re anything like me, however, you had your fair share of wasted work hours trying to deal with it from time to time.
+If you’re anything like me, however, you have had your fair share of wasted work hours trying to deal with it from time to time.
 The concept seems deceptively simple, but the devil is in the details.

 If you’re using Cloudflare to protect HTTP endpoints, it might be worth it to block any web traffic that doesn’t come from their servers.